framedsc/Sitesource/markdown/GameGuides/DOOM.md

 ## Compatibility

 To use the camera tools, you'll need to downgrade the game's binaries.
-Please use the guide on FRAMED to learn how to [Revert Game Update using Steam Console](https://framedsc.github.io/GeneralGuides/steam_update_guide.htm).
+Please reference our guide to learn how to [Revert Game Update using Steam Console](https://framedsc.github.io/GeneralGuides/steam_update_guide.htm).
 After the first step you can download the necessary binaries using this code: `download_depot 379720 379721 907965064786099828`.
-Then you need to copy these files to your game folder. (explained at step 6)
+Then you need to copy these files to your game folder. (explained at step 6 in the guide)

 @alert important
 Camera tools only work with **OpenGL API**.
 To change API go to `Settings > Advanced > Graphics API`.